add Enumerable#exclude? antonym

 Ask someone that doesn't know anything about programming and see what will she answer to this question.

-#11 Updated by Thomas Sawyer almost 2 years ago
+#11 Updated by Thomas Sawyer about 2 years ago

 There really is no better term b/c all such terms are going to have the same connotations.